 Shepherd’s Pie is traditionally a casserole made with a bottom layer of veggies and meat cooked in a rich and velvety gravy.
 Then topped with a layer of creamy mashed potato and baked until golden and crispy.

-While this is traditionally a non-vegan dish, I’d never made it before becoming a vegan.
-I’d of course been served it by family or while eating out but never made it myself, so I’m certainly no expert on what goes into it precisely.
+While this is traditionally a non-vegan dish, I had never made it before becoming a vegan.
+I’d of course been served it by family but never made it myself, so I’m certainly no expert on what goes into it precisely.
 However, I do fondly remember the smells, tastes and textures.
-I based this vegan version of a Shepherd’s Pie on those memories and it’s (according to me) even more delicious.
+I based this vegan version of a Shepherd’s Pie on those memories and it is (according to me) even more delicious.

 SHEPHERD’S PIE FILLING

 - 1/4 cup zucchini

 - 3 medium potatoes